 Do you have high monthly energy bills, uncomfortable rooms, problems with moisture, mold, and mildew?

-If you have some insulation in your home, it is likely if it hasn’t been replaced or maintained in at least 20 years that the insulation has shifted, settled, sagged, and in some cases deteriorated.
+If you have some insulation in your home, it is likely if it hasn’t been replaced or maintained in at least 20 years.
+If that's the case, the insulation has likely shifted, settled, sagged, and likely deteriorated over time.

 What Happens to Existing Insulation in the Attic, Walls, and Crawl Space?